hudora/pyPostal/README.rst

 Sipgate.de Fax Interface
 ========================

 Sipgate.de offers a hot and new REST API with `some documentation <http://www.live.sipgate.de/api/rest>`_.
 Pypostal provides functionality to send PDFs via Fax.
+You can use `PYPOSTAL_SIPGATE_CRED` to set Credentials.

 Example Usage